Creating an Active Learning project

 - Positive Choice

-Note: Click the icon to edit the responsive cutoff value.
-When you update the responsive cutoff value, the value is updated in all three places where it’s used in the application: Project Validation, Update Ranks, and Project Settings.
+Note: Click the icon to edit the <Positive Choice> Cutoff value.
+This rank divides positive and negative predictions, such as "relevant" and "not relevant."
+When you update the cutoff value, the value is updated in all three places where it’s used in the application: Project Validation, Update Ranks, and Project Settings.